sejinkay/CV/README.md

 I love giving and receiving feedback, helping both my team members and me to grow as better programmers.
 Another important aspect is time management, I like breaking the tasks into achievable pieces based on priorities and approaching them in the Agile way.

-<p> Some examples of my team's work processes can be found at [Guac-a-mole Wiki](https://github.com/guilhe0756/guac-a-mole/wiki) or [Acebook Wiki](https://github.com/tsankhalpara/acebook-MVP/wiki)
+Some examples of my team's work processes can be found at [Guac-a-mole Wiki](https://github.com/guilhe0756/guac-a-mole/wiki) or [Acebook Wiki](https://github.com/tsankhalpara/acebook-MVP/wiki)

 #### Flexible Learner